 Why are so many of us struggling?

-The theory goes that a perfect storm of economic uncertainty, social media, celebrity culture, social fragmentation and political polarisation has made 21st century living a lightening-rod for anxiety, depression, addiction and other mental health issues.
+The theory goes that a perfect storm of economic uncertainty, social media, celebrity culture, social isolation and political polarisation has made 21st century living a lightening-rod for anxiety, depression, addiction and other mental health issues.

 Yet, in 2015/16 40% of all mental health trusts on the NHS saw their budgets cut.
 What’s more, just 11% of the National Health Service’s total funding goes to mental health support.
 This, as the number (addictive) drugs prescribed for anxiety, depression and other conditions has doubled over the last decade.

 Armed with these facts, it’s clear that the UK is currently ill equipped to effectively support the population’s mental health needs.
-With 20.6 people in every 100 experiencing suicidal thoughts in their lifetime – and suicide being the biggest killer of men under the age of 49 – initiatives such as World Mental Health Day are vital in raising awareness, breaking down stigmas and driving societal change.
+With 20.6 people in every 100 experiencing suicidal thoughts in their lifetime – and suicide being the biggest killer of men under the age of 49 – initiatives such as Mental Health Awareness Week are vital in raising awareness, breaking down stigmas and driving societal change.

 And there are signs of progress everywhere you look.